Review: Standard Rooms at Port Orleans Riverside

 As part of this rehab, full beds were replaced with queens across the resort.
 The layout of the five-person Alligator Bayou rooms changed, and the rooms in two buildings in Magnolia Bend, Oak Manor and Parterre Place, were redesigned–and re-priced–as Royal Rooms.

 But there’s also a group of rooms in Magnolia Bend in the Acadian House and Magnolia Terrace buildings which are neither Royal nor 5-person rooms.
-We stayed in these “standard rooms” at Port Orleans Riverside in February 2013, and they are the subject of this review.
+We’ve stayed in these refurbed “standard rooms” at Port Orleans Riverside a couple of times since the refurb, most recently in February 2015, and they are the subject of this review.

-For typical families, Port Orleans Riverside Standard Rooms are the best choice.
+For typical families, these Port Orleans Riverside Standard Rooms are the best choice.

 But they are uniformly more convenient and less expensive than the Royal Rooms.